 - Undocumented Students: Three-year renewable scholarships for continuing students with associated leadership curriculum and support services.

 Academic Success Check-Ins

 Academic success check-ins are geared towards maintaining a successful experience here at DePaul.
-Each check-in is a one-on-one meeting with an OMSS staff member during the 4th-7th weeks of the quarter.
-Your professors will be asked to submit your grade-to-date.
-In addition, they will provide information about your attendance, participation, your midterm grade and overall updates about your progress in the class.
-When we receive your report, OMSS staff will contact you immediately to schedule a check-in to discuss your grades, your student leadership involvement, your personal wellness and to give you strategies to assure academic success.
+Students can reach out to OMSS staff to schedule a check-in to discuss your grades, your student leadership involvement, your personal wellness and to give you strategies to assure academic success.

 Each session is designed to talk about YOU and YOUR needs.